tara25k/LELA60331-coursework/README.md

 In order to run the two layer model:
 1. Open two_layer.ipynb
 2. Run all cells

 However, this can take hours to run without a GPU.
+I would include the files of the weights of the trained two-layer model to show results, but github doesn't allow large files to be commited.